g012/l65/README.md

 `strip`: defaults to `true`.
 Set to `false` to disable dead stripping of relocatable sections.

 `pcall`: defaults to system's `pcall`.
 Set to an empty function returning `false` to disable early evaluation of expressions during link phase for computing the size of each section.
-This will force all opcodes without an explicit size to default to the largest...
+This will force all opcodes without an explicit size to default to the largest possible size...

 `pcall_za`: ...unless this field is set to system's `pcall`.
 Defaults to module's `pcall`.
 This field is used only by the `za*` (`zab`, `zax`, `zay`) virtual addressing modes, to discriminate between zeropage and absolute addressing.